 As you can see, the \( \alpha -\beta -\gamma \) filter with dynamic model equations that include acceleration can track the target with constant acceleration and eliminate the lag error.

-But what will happen in the case of a maneuvering target?
-The target can suddenly change the flight direction by making a turn.
-The true target dynamic model can also include a jerk (changing acceleration).
-In such cases, the \( \alpha -\beta -\gamma \) filter with constant \( \alpha -\beta -\gamma \) coefficients will produce estimation errors and in some cases lose the target track.
+But what happens in the case of a maneuvering target?
+The target can suddenly change the flight direction by making a maneuver.
+The dynamic model of the target can also include a jerk (changing acceleration).
+In such cases, the \( \alpha -\beta -\gamma \) filter with constant \( \alpha -\beta -\gamma \) coefficients produces estimation errors and, in some cases, loses the target track.

-The Kalman filter can handle uncertainty in the dynamic model, and that is going to be our next topic right after the summary.
+The Kalman filter can handle uncertainty in the dynamic model.
+It is our next topic, right after the summary.

 The main difference between these filters is the selection of weighting coefficients \( \alpha -\beta -(\gamma) \).
 Some filter types use constant weighting coefficients; others compute weighting coefficients for every filter iteration (cycle).